SpaceVim/SpaceVim/docs/cn/documentation.md

 ## EditorConfig

-SpaceVim has support for [EditorConfig](http://editorconfig.org/), a configuration file to “define and maintain consistent coding styles between different editors and IDEs.”
+SpaceVim has supported for [EditorConfig](http://editorconfig.org/), a configuration file to "define and maintain consistent coding styles between different editors and IDEs."

 To customize your editorconfig experience, read the [editorconfig-vim package’s documentation](https://github.com/editorconfig/editorconfig-vim/blob/master/README.md).